LightJason/lightjason.github.io/content/tutorials/actions.md

     text: "Communication"
 ---

 This tutorial explains the concept and usage of actions.
-Actions are the _executable mechanisms_.
+Actions are _executable mechanisms_.
 We support a lot of different actions which support some [basic functionality](/knowledgebase/builtinactions).
 <!--more-->

 Actions are an important part within a multi-agent system e.g. for [communication](/tutorials/communication), modifying the [environment](/tutorials/environment) or the internal state of the agent.